-The drier Garua season lasts from June through November.
-The Garua is a cloud layer that forms over the highlands of the islands.
-Ironically, the Garua season provides more moisture at the upper elevations of the islands than the so-called wet season.
-There may be plenty of sunshine during the day, but it is less intense, with cloudier skies.
-Air temperature is lower, with highs in the mid 70°s to mid-80°s F (25 - 30°c).
-The strong Antarctic Humboldt Current, coming from the south, affects the climate at this time of year.
-The water temperature, therefore, is at its coolest, about 68° F (20° c).

-After Your Visit

-### What it says now

 The cool, dryer “Garua” season lasts from June through Nov/Dec.
 The Garua is a fine drizzle that often falls over the estate in the early mornings.
 Ironically, the Garua season provides more moisture at this time of year than the so-called wet season.
 The sun is less intense, with cloudier skies.
 Air temperature is lower, with highs in the mid 60°s to high 70°s F (15 – 25° C) depending on the month; September is the coolest month and the sea is also at its coolest.

 After Your Visit